nathanl/authority/README.markdown

 end
 ```

-Finally, you can enforce that every controller action runs an authorization check by using `ensure_authorization_performed`, which sets up an `after_filter` to raise an exception if it wasn't.
+Finally, you can enforce that every controller action runs an authorization check using the class method `ensure_authorization_performed`, which sets up an `after_filter` to raise an exception if it wasn't.
 Any `only` or `except` arguments will be passed to `after_filter`.
 You can also use `if` or `unless` to specify the name of a controller method which determines whether it's necessary.

 Since this runs in an `after_filter`, it obviously doesn't prevent the action, it just alerts you that no authorization was performed.
 Therefore, it's most useful in development.
 An example usage might be: